msperlin/beautiful-jekyll/_posts/2018-03-16-Writing_Papers_About_Pkgs.md

 Back in 2007 I wrote a [Matlab package](https://github.com/msperlin/MS_Regress-Matlab) for estimating regime switching models.
 I was just starting to learn to code and this project was my way of doing it.
 After publishing it in FEX (Matlab file exchange site) I got so many repeated questions on my email that eventually realized it would be easier to write a manual for people to read.
 Some time and effort would be spend writing it, but less time replying to repeated questions on my email.

 This [manual](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1714016) about the code became, by far, my most cited paper in [Google Scholar](https://scholar.google.com.br/citations?user=n3LTk-UAAAAJ&hl=en).
-When I got back to Brazil from my PhD, I was surprised to hear that I was the _matlab regime switching_ guy.
+It is not even published, just a permanent working paper.
+When attending conferences and seminars, I was always surprised to hear that people knew me as the _matlab regime switching_ guy.

-Today, I invest a lot of time writing papers about packages and publishing them in standard scientific journals.
-I clearly see a greater contribution and impact for research papers about code.
-I strongly believe that this will become more popular in the years to come.
+Moving forward a few years, I stopped using Matlab for R and I continue to invest a lot of time writing papers about packages and publishing them in standard scientific journals.
+You can see a list of those [here](https://msperlin.github.io/content/loc_publications/).

+I can testify for a greater contribution and impact for research papers about code.
+I strongly believe that it will become more popular in the years to come.
 The new generation of researchers is far more aware of code than the previous.
-In that sense, nothing beats R and CRAN at the diversity of packages.
+In that sense, nothing beats R and CRAN at the diversity and depth of packages.

 In this subject, I frequently review papers in the same topic and I see common mistakes that researchers do when writing their papers.
 Here's some tips for those that wish to pursue such a publication: